Braze (BRZE)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Thankfully, Braze’s 39.9% annualized revenue growth over the last five years was exceptional.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Over the last five years, Braze grew its sales at an exceptional 37.5% compounded annual growth rate.
 Its growth beat the average software company and shows its offerings resonate with customers, a helpful starting point for our analysis.

-Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-Braze’s annualized revenue growth of 26.6% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Braze’s annualized revenue growth of 25.1% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.

-Looking further ahead, sell-side analysts expect revenue to grow 19.2% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is admirable and suggests the market sees success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 16.2% over the next 12 months, a deceleration versus the last two years.
+Still, this projection is above average for the sector and suggests the market is forecasting some success for its newer products and services.

 7. Customer Base